maksym-lepekh/asyop/library/thread.md

 ## Threadify
 The asy::op library provides a helper (`asy::fy()`) to quickly convert a blocking call into an asynchronous operation.
 The implementation is very efficient because a separate thread is created for each `asy::fy` call.
 The function supports two types of input arguments.
-The first
+The first one: functor that calls blocking
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU2NzYwMzMyXX0=
+eyJoaXN0b3J5IjpbLTkwNDE2NzM4MF19
 -->